0xTemplar/GhostMarket/README.md

 GhostMarket is a binary prediction market where **no financial value ever exists as plaintext on-chain.** Not deposits.
 Not pool totals.
 Not bet sizes.
 Not payouts.
 Every value is an `euint64` ciphertext processed by the [Zama FHEVM](https://docs.zama.ai/fhevm) coprocessor on Ethereum Sepolia.

 The ERC-7984 cUSDC token holding all collateral literally cannot answer the question "how much does this user own?"
 The oracle signs over an *encrypted handle*, not a `uint256`.
-Two users can place bets in the same window and neither can infer the other's size from a price delta — because the price is frozen until the window closes.
+Two users can place bets in the same window and neither can infer the other's size from a price delta, because the price is frozen until the window closes.

 Combined with a **sealed-bid window** mechanism, a **7-agent AI oracle quorum** grounded in live exchange feeds, and **Privy walletless login**, this is what Polymarket would look like if the chain refused to publish your size.